As the 19th century barreled towards the 20th, a profound reevaluation of established gender roles manifested in the

 From the dawn of civilization, rivers have been the crux of human life.
 Most great cities are built around rivers.
 We use them for sustenance, transportation or simply to have a nice stroll and a good time.
-Throughout the ages, artists found inspiration in rivers, portraying their many faces on paintings.
+Throughout the ages, artists found inspiration in rivers, portraying their many faces in paintings.
 But how many faces can a river have?

 For the Hudson River School painters, a landscape is never merely a landscape.
-In the Oxbow, Thomas Cole presents a bend in the Connecticut River after a thunderstorm.
-However, the painting is divided into two distinct parts.
+In The Oxbow, Thomas Cole presents a bend in the Connecticut River after a thunderstorm.
+The painting is divided into two distinct parts.
 On the left, we have a section of the forest that is untouched by man.
 Nature is wild and untamed and possibly dangerous.
 On the right side, we see something completely different.
-Settlers overtake the landscape creating order.
+Settlers overtake the landscape creating an order.
 There are cultivated plots of lands, grazing animals and small boats sailing on the river.
-Man put nature into good use, making it productive and useful.
+The man put nature into good use, making it productive and useful.

 Vincent van Gogh found peace and inspiration in the countryside.
 Arriving in Arles in February 1888 he painted this lesser-known Starry Night.
-The painting is a love song to blue.
+The painting is a love song to the color blue.
 Different shades match and mingle.
 The night sky reflects on the river, completely dissolving the horizon.
 The gas lights shine like the stars in the sky.

-The small island of Grand Jatte is one of the islands on the Seine, which courses through Paris.
-During the 19th century it was a popular destination for the high classes to relax and generally have a good time.
+The small Grand Jatte is one of the islands on the Seine, which courses through Paris.
+During the 19th century, it was a popular destination for the high classes to relax and generally have a good time.
 On the canvas we see men, women, and children enjoying the sun on a Sunday afternoon.
 Georges Seurat used the pointillist technique for this painting.

 Throughout history, rivers often mark turning points in major historical events.
 Like Caesar’s crossing of the Rubicon river, which led to his rise in power in ancient Rome, Emanuel Leutze commemorated a significant event in the American Revolutionary War.